knopflerfish/knopflerfish.org/osgi/bundles_opt/timing_tester/readme.txt

  > ant

-then run the tests with bash
+then run the bash shell script

- > bash ./timingtests.sh
+ > ./timingtests.sh

 timingtests.sh will delete and create a new log file